mybonk/mybonk-wiki/baby-rabbit-holes.md

   - ```-F``` option to treat the search string as a string literal ([regex](https://docs.rs/regex/1.5.4/regex/#syntax) syntax).
   - ```$ rg --type-list``` List of the available file types.
   - ```$ rg key -t json``` Restricts the search for the pattern key to json files only.
+- [more, less, most](https://www.baeldung.com/linux/more-less-most-commands): Terminal pagers.
+They are used to view files page by page, and/or line by line, each having their own prominent feature or advantage.
 ## File processing

   - ```$ tar -xvf myfile.tar.gz```: Untar a file.